vignesh125e/Blood-Sugar-AI-Chatbot-for-Diabetes-Prediction/README.md

-# HealthMate-AI-Chatbot-for-Diabetes-Prediction
+# Blood-Sugar-AI-Chatbot-for-Diabetes-Prediction

-**HealthMate** is an interactive **AI-powered chatbot** built with **Streamlit** that predicts the risk of diabetes using health parameters such as glucose level, BMI, blood pressure, age, etc.
+**Blood-Sugar** is an interactive **AI-powered chatbot** built with **Streamlit** that predicts the risk of diabetes using health parameters such as glucose level, BMI, blood pressure, age, etc.
 It is trained on the **PIMA Indians Diabetes Dataset** using a Random Forest Classifier.

 ---